 Keep in mind…

-A 2,614% winner is the equivalent to collecting 261 YEARS’ worth of typical market returns –
+A 2,614% winner is the equivalent to collecting 261 YEARS’ worth of typical market returns… [Bar Chart]

-condensed into just 10 days!
-[Bar Chart]

 So, at the start of every month, we pick one company that recently experienced a massive earnings surprise.

 Then we focus on that single stock over the course of the month, looking to trade it one time per week.